Skip to content

 • Tax must be paid on any profit from the sale

-• Your asset needs to be removed from the fixed asset register.
-But it’s best you leave that to us
+• Your asset needs to be removed from the fixed asset register (please leave this to your accountant)

-• If the proceeds from the money don’t go through your Xero bank account, you just need to provide us with the sale price and we’ll take it from there
+If the proceeds from the sale don't go through your Xero-connected bank account, you just need to provide your accountant with the sale price and they'll handle it from there.

 Is it smarter to borrow to purchase a vehicle, or lease instead?